boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/uses-of-dashboard-parameters.md

 # Uses of Dashboard parameters

-The dashboard parameters can be used in the expression, stored procedures and custom query.
+Dashboard parameters can be utilized in expressions, stored procedures, and custom queries.

 ## Expression

-Select the parameter from the `Column Settings` or use the following syntax to create a [expression](/working-with-data-sources/data-modeling/configuring-expression-columns/) with dashboard parameter.
+Select the parameter from the `Column Settings` or use the following syntax to create an [expression](/working-with-data-sources/data-modeling/configuring-expression-columns/) with a dashboard parameter.

  Syntax: `@{{:ParameterName}}`

- For `range` type parameter, syntax should be provided as follows.
+ For a `range` type parameter, the syntax should be provided as follows:

  Syntax:`@{{:ParameterName.START}}` or `@{{:ParameterName.END}}`